JonasBaillien/LCQBA/README.md

 We recommend installing the latest version of R to make sure all functions run properly.
 This code will later on be made available in an R-package.

 For theoretical result on which this code is based, we refer to
-  - Baillien, J et al. (2021).
-Flexible asymmetric multivariate distributions based on two-piece univariate distributions.
+  - Flexible asymmetric multivariate distributions based on two-piece univariate distributions.
 Under review.
   - Gijbels, I. et al. (2019).
 On quantile-based asymmetric family of distributions: Properties and inference.
 International Statistical Review, 87(3):471–504.

 Required libraries: